1560800/CarND-Advanced-Lane-Lines/README.md

 # Self-Driving Car Engineer Nanodegree

 ## Project : Advanced Lane Finding

-1. Flow of processing
+The goals / steps of this project are the following:
-  1.1 Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-  1.2 Apply a distortion correction to raw images.
+* Apply a distortion correction to raw images.
-  1.3 Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use color transforms, gradients, etc., to create a thresholded binary image.
-  1.4 Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply a perspective transform to rectify binary image ("birds-eye view").
-  1.5 Detect lane pixels and fit to find the lane boundary.
+* Detect lane pixels and fit to find the lane boundary.
-  1.6 Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position with respect to center.
-  1.7 Warp the detected lane boundaries back onto the original image.
+* Warp the detected lane boundaries back onto the original image.
-  1.8 Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-2. Especially examined points
-  2.1 Length weight addition
-  2.2 Set slope criteria

-3. Conclusion

 ### Camera Calibration